Template and InstanceType Management

 -

-In the search bar type in centos9 and in the list of templates that appear find the template for centos-stream9-server-small.
+In the search bar type in centos9 and press Enter.
+In the list of templates that appear find the template for centos-stream9-server-small.

 -